Average Salaries in Alberta

 Salaries vary across different cities and regions within Alberta:

 Salaries in Calgary and Edmonton, major urban centers with diversified economies, exceed those in smaller rural towns.
-However, some towns enriched by oil, gas, and other resources also feature higher average wages.
+However, some towns enriched by oil, gas, and other resources also feature higher average salaries in Alberta.

 Average Salaries in Alberta by Experience Level